 Paul believes ninjettes deserve a place to safely explore their sexuality.
-"They roll with the Insane Clown Posse," she said.
+"They roll with the insane clown posse," she says.
 "They've got to have a really good sense of humor."

-"Jugalettes are super smart and super intelligent and super loving," Paul said.
+"Jugalettes are super smart and super intelligent and super loving," Paul says.
 "They will give you their shirts off their back—and show their titties.
 They may [look stupid], but they're so wonderful."